 Internal travel is really cheap on busses but its only for the brave.
 We have a 12hr, overnight bus trip from north to south Malaysia and it didn't slow down for the whole trip.
 I like to mix the bussing with some more instant flying with AirAsia where for about au$30 you can go to many places in Malaysia.

 As well as the Malaysian food, the Indian food in Malaysia is fantasic....
 Try the street stall and food courts, Its still relatively cheap and so good.
-Roti Chanai is the best roti anywhere. over 7 years ago
+Roti Chanai is the best roti anywhere. almost 8 years ago

 +1 for Perhentian Island.
 Much nicer than Penang and Langkawi on the other coast.
 But not the place if you want 5* luxury.